LiUSemWeb/OBG-gen/README.md

 *You don't have to re-run **Pre-Step (c)** and/or **Pre-Step (d)** if you have not changed your ontology and/or RML mappings.*

+## Evaluation

+You can find more details regarding the evaluation of the framework in [this folder](https://github.com/huanyu-li/ODGSG/blob/main/evaluation/).

 ## Contact

 * [Huanyu Li](https://www.ida.liu.se/~huali50/)